-In my twenty plus years of being a professional caregiver, I served as guardian for many of my clients.
+In my twenty-plus years of being a professional caregiver, I served as a guardian for many of my clients.
 I met with doctors, nurses, community care, staff, in-home care, home healthcare, and hospice providers who had no idea of the significance of my legal responsibility.

 Professionals attempted to rush interactions.
 Some medical providers wanted to make easy decisions rather than take time to investigate and make the right decision.
 Healthcare professionals are rushed trying t keep up with daily schedules which makes the skills of advocacy a must for all guardians.

 The difficulties of managing care for multiple patients and keeping family members is difficult for healthcare and caregiving providers.
 Just keeping up with day-to-day responsibilities can be challenging.
 Time pressures may result in limited participation in continuing education that supports the care of elderly patients.